Dinorush/TitanDebug/README.md

 into your (server) config or launch args.

 ConVar settings are applied at match start, so changes made in-game won't apply until the match is restarted.
 Details about what bug(s) each ConVar fixes are listed in the `mod.json`.

+### Reporting Bugs

+If you find any crashes/bugs, you can contact me on the Northstar discord @dinorush.

 ## Recommended Debug List